 We also conduct experiments with the fixed threshold (0.95).
-It can be observed that compared to the fixed baseline ($79.0\%$ and $79.9\%$), changing it into a relaxed manner only brings $+0.3\%$ and $+0.1\%$.
-Meanwhile, after adding $\mathcal{L}_{u}^{s}$ and $\mathcal{L}_{u}^{c}$, the corresponding improvements came to +1.0\% and +0.9\%.
-That means only using the threshold relaxing strategy does not bring significant improvements, but with the complementary label propagation strategy, we can better mine more accurate high-confidence pixels, thus bringing performance improvements.
+It can be observed that compared to the fixed baselines (73.1\% and 79.9\%), changing it into a dynamic manner only brings +0.5\% and +0.1\%.
+Meanwhile, after adding all components, the corresponding improvements can be lifted to +0.9\% and +1.0\%.
+This proves our threshold strategy cooperates well with our label propagation strategy.